tonmcg/tonymcgovern.com/content/blog/create-custom-connectors.md

 # Creating a Custom Data Connector to the Socrata Open Data API on the Power Platform

-One of my favorite data sources is the Socrata Open Data API (SODA), a RESTful API that offers developers tens of thousands of datasets from hundreds of Open Data Network entities like governments, non-profits, and NGOs from around the world.
-SODA is not only easy to use and understand, but among other things, it also comes with great documentation that lets me interactively request the latest data on their API.
-I've found that with the right workflow, creating a custom data connector to the SODA API on the Microsft Power Plaftorm can be relatively straightforward.

-This post is the first in a series that describes the methods and tools I use to create custom data connectors to any RESTful API like SODA.
-I'll show my method to define, test, and debug requests to the Socrata Open Data API.
+I've found that with the right workflow, creating a custom data connector on the Microsft Power Plaftorm can be relatively straightforward.
+This post is the first in a series that describes the methods and tools I use to create custom data connectors to any RESTful API.
+To illustrate this workflow, this post will walk through building custom data connectors for Power BI, Flow, and Azure Logic Apps to the Socrata Open Data API (SODA)<sup>[[1]](#soda)</sup>.
+I'll show my method to define, test, and debug requests with Postman.
 I'll also highlight important REST API concepts, such as request endpoints, headers, and methods.
 Along the way, I'll walk through creating an OpenAPI (formerly known as Swagger) file, an industry-standard specification that defines requests to a RESTful API.
-Swagger is also the chief way to define a custom data connector in Flow and Azure Logic Apps.
-I'll use this Swagger file to help me create a custom SODA connector in Flow; it will also serve as the blueprint as I do the same in Power BI.
+I'll use this Swagger file to help me create a custom data connector in Flow and Azure Logic Apps; it will also serve as the blueprint as I do the same in Power BI.

 This first post focuses on creating a custom SODA connector that makes requests to the service with an application key or token.
-More importantly, the SODA API supports four common ways applications request access to data to a RESTful service: 1) open access, 2) application key or token, 3) authentication with HTTP Basic, and 4) authentication through the OAuth 2.0 protocol.
-This means the methods applied to this custom data connector will apply equally to hundreds of other RESTful APIs, like the U.S. Census Bureau API, Google Sheets, Dropbox, and LinkedIn, just to name a few.
+More importantly, the SODA API<sup>[[2]](#app-token)</sup> supports four common ways applications request access to data to a RESTful service: 1) open access, 2) application key or token, 3) authentication with HTTP Basic, and 4) authentication through the OAuth 2.0 protocol.
+This means the methods used to creats this custom data connector will apply equally to hundreds of other RESTful APIs, like the U.S. Census Bureau API, Google Sheets, Dropbox, and LinkedIn, just to name a few.

 Future posts will build on this custom SODA connector, incorporating OAuth 2.0 authentication methods.

-**A quick note**: While the Socrata Open Data API allows for unlimited requests to its service, calls without an application token are [subject to throttling limits](https://dev.socrata.com/docs/app-tokens.html#throttling-limits).
-While not absolutely necessary to follow along with this post, you'll need it to follow along future posts.
-Please do consider [obtaining a SODA application token](https://dev.socrata.com/docs/app-tokens.html#obtaining-an-application-token).

 ## A Simplified Workflow